vinefeeder/VineFeeder/README.md

 *Ultra-High-definition*:  Videos in UHD are automatically requested from sites that provide such quality. hlg_status in config.yaml may be set to False to not do this.

-**Precision Episode Selection**:  Vinefeeder handles the selection of episodes and 'feeds'
+*Precision Episode Selection*:  Vinefeeder handles the selection of episodes and 'feeds'
-	Devine one-by-one.
-No more juggling with -s and -w switches
+	Devine one-by-one, making Devine's -s and -w switches defunct.

 **Installation**